Trinity Buoy Wharf Artist in Residence 2020 opportunity

 Through an online application portal below.
 You will be asked 14 questions, including your details and what you plan to do at Trinity Buoy Wharf.
 Please read Terms and Conditions before applying.
 Please keep your answers short and to the point.
 All communication should be completed in English.
 If you’re unable to do this, please contact us on firstname.lastname@example.org.

 Artists should apply online by 5pm, Friday, 28th of February 2020.
-Shortlisted candidates will be invited for an interview in early March, with the residency commencing in April 2020 and the exhibition in September 2020.
+Shortlisted candidates will be invited for an interview at the end of March, with the residency commencing in April 2020 and the exhibition in September 2020.

 Terms and Conditions